Socially, your clients are pretty predictable. We all are.

 Thirty years ago, the ‘third place’ may have been Church.
 Worship services filled the need for social interaction, a common purpose, and enlightenment.
 Today, many social introverts turn to Facebook or Pinterest for the same.
 What really lights people up, though, is when they can reaffirm their position in a group through sharing common interest in their mutual ‘third place.’
 This is why scrapbooking blew up: it wasn’t about the expensive paper.
 This is why WeightWatchers just. won’t. die.
 This is why Billy Graham can still ask your parents for money every month, even post-prison.

-The ‘Third Place’ theory is propagated most famously by Ray Oldenburg; you can read about it in greater depth here.
+The ‘Third Place’ theory is propagated most famously by Ray Oldenburg.

 At work, Sally always returns from the Noon Group looking a bit less ‘put together’ than when she left.
 There are jokes that she’s having an affair, because she’s always flush and excited, she’s also happier in the afternoon, and she’s always showing off her ‘guns’ at the water fountain.
 She’s more decisive, and people have noticed.
 The men seem a little scared to take her up on the offer to ‘come with,’ but Jill in the secretarial pool….well, she’s listening intently.
 Jill is in Bubble #2.

-When Sally goes to CrossFit, it just might fill the same role that Church does for others: the community, the selflessness, the common giving.
+When Sally goes to her box, it just might fill the same role that Church does for others: the community, the selflessness, the common giving.
 It’s reinforcing on many levels deeper than just the sweaty ones.
 Those people make up Bubble #3, and we’d like to swell their ranks.

 The people closest to Sally are the ones most likely to be influenced by her.
 THEY are your next clients…not the guy who sees your 75% off ‘trial’ advertisement.
 They will see Sally every day; she will ask them what they’re eating for lunch.
 She will ask them what they thought of 12.2.
 They will have an answer for her, and the connection reinforces itself.